Ajithlalaa/auv/PCB/proteus/Readme.md

-Use the link provided to install the proteus.
+1.Use the link provided to install proteus software.
+2.Go through basic tutorials of proteus.
+3.